Maximus (comics): Fictional character biography

 Maximus later foments a battle between the Royal Family and the Fantastic Four.
 Returning to Attilan, Maximus is welcomed back by his brother Black Bolt, who prefers Maximus to be somewhere he can be watched.
 Black Bolt detects that Maximus's psionic powers, suppressed since he was an adolescent, are beginning to return.
 Offering no explanation, Black Bolt has Maximus placed in a suspended animation capsule, inside which he cannot use his powers.
 Black Bolt's cousin Gorgon, however, objects to Black Bolt's inhumane treatment of Maximus and frees the latter.
 Maximus immediately uses his mental powers to subjugate the minds of the Inhuman populace and to give Black Bolt amnesia.
-Maximus then restores the dark force barrier around Attilan and begins negotiations with the alien Kree to sell certain Inhumans to the Kree to be used as soldiers.
+Maximus then restores the dark force barrier around Attilan and begins negotiations with the Kree to supply them with Inhuman soldiers.
 Eventually Black Bolt's memory returns, and alongside the Avengers, he returns to Attilan and once again destroys the barrier.
 The Avengers drive the Kree agent away before he can accomplish his mission and Black Bolt liberates the enslaved Inhumans.

 With his mental powers traumatically submerged, Maximus escapes strict punishment for his treachery by feigning insanity.
 He then begins work on his next project to usurp the throne, the construction of the android Omega, whose power source is supposedly the collective guilt evinced by the Inhuman populace over their treatment of the subhuman Alpha Primitives.
 The Fantastic Four helps the Royal Family thwart the construct, and the damage it causes was slight.
 Maximus stages his fourth successful coup a short time later after the Royal Family briefly leaves Attilan on business.
-Taking Crystal and her husband Quicksilver captive, Maximus forces Black Bolt to give him the crown in order to spare their lives.
+Taking Crystal and her husband Quicksilver captive, Maximus forces Black Bolt to give him the crown to spare their lives.
 Black Bolt does so, and allows himself to be placed in captivity.
 Maximus reestablishes contact with the Kree and negotiates a deal where the Kree would take all of the Inhumans with extraordinary abilities, leaving him the other half of the population to rule.
 Triton and Karnak rescue most of Maximus's captives and outwit the Kree agent Shatterstar.
 Unaware of that victory, Black Bolt lets loose with his quasi-sonic scream in agony, once again leveling the city.
 Angered by what had happened, Black Bolt strikes Maximus for the first time and has him imprisoned.